Poor London Week

 Sarah Wise

-SARAH WISE is a social historian and author of Inconvenient People: Lunacy, Liberty and the Mad-Doctors in Victorian England which was shortlisted for the Wellcome Prize, and The Blackest Streets: The Life and Death of a Victorian Slum, shortlisted for shortlisted for the RSL’s Ondaatje Prize.
+Sarah Wise is a social historian and author of Inconvenient People: Lunacy, Liberty and the Mad-Doctors in Victorian England which was shortlisted for the Wellcome Prize, and The Blackest Streets: The Life and Death of a Victorian Slum, shortlisted for shortlisted for the RSL’s Ondaatje Prize.

 About the Speaker